Debt Ratio

 Equals Total Debt Ratio = 81.407

-It is important to understand these two sub ratios have an interaction with each other as different industries will tend towards certain relationships.
+It is important to understand that these two sub ratios have an interaction with each other, as different industries will tend towards certain relationships.

-All industries tend towards certain debt relationships on their respected balance sheets.
-For example, power generation companies make huge investments into plant, equipment and electrical distribution lines (grid).
-These investments are truly long-term (> 30 years) and therefore they are financed with long-term debt (usually bonds).
-If you look at a balance sheet for a power generation company you’ll find a 10:1 or higher ratio of fixed assets in comparison to current assets (cash, receivables and inventory).
+All industries tend towards certain debt relationships on their respective balance sheets.
+For example, power generation companies make huge investments in plant, equipment, and electrical distribution lines (grid).
+These investments are truly long-term (> 30 years), and therefore, they are financed with long-term debt (usually bonds).
+If you look at a balance sheet for a power generation company, you’ll find a 10:1 or higher ratio of fixed assets in comparison to current assets (cash, receivables, and inventory).

 The balance sheet’s liability section will tend towards a similar relationship associated with its current and long-term liabilities.
 In effect, the long-term debt will be greater than 10 times the volume of short-term debt.
 This relationship is essential as the asset structure should have a similar debt structure.